 For further advice please read our article on Keeping Children Safe around Dogs.

 The average life expectancy of a Jagdterrier is between 13 and 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.

 The Jagdterrier is known to be a robust, healthy dog and one that does not seem to suffer from the sort of hereditary and congenital health issues that plague many other breeds.
 This could be due to the fact there are so few dogs around and therefore not enough information has been gathered regarding their health.
-However, there have been reports of some dogs developing the following condition:
+However, there have been reports of some dogs developing the following hereditary eye disorder:

 As with any other breed, Jagdterriers need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.